3stantedja/physics-lab-report-9/README.md

 # AUPHY 120 --- Experiment 9
-Lab report for Experiment 9 --- Experiment Name Here.
+Lab report for Experiment 9 --- Finding the speed of light using microwave optics.
 A LaTeX installation is needed to compile this.

 ## Packages